Fartlek training is more than just a funny word—it’s a game-changing workout that can do wonders for your heart rate.

 For example, if you’re running on a looping trail, you might run your race pace from telephone pole to telephone pole and then slow up.
 A fartlek forces you to make active decisions mid-run in order to adjust your pace and challenge yourself.

-Fartleks may add variety into your workout, but you can also change up how you do them to ensure that they never get old.
+Fartlek workouts add variety into your training, but you can also change up how you do them to ensure that they never get old.

-However, each fartlek typically is structured as follows:
+However, each fartlek running workout typically is structured as follows:

 You can scale the race and resting pace variations depending on how much long-distance cross country running you’re seeking to complete.